obestwalter/tox-direct/README.md

                   (default: False)
 ```

-**WARNING: at the moment `tox-direct` does not consider different basepythons, which means that running environments with different basepythons makes no sense with `tox-direct` at the moment: they would all run in the same environment where tox is installed (effectively doing the same over and over again).**
+**WARNING: `tox-direct` does not consider different basepythons, which means that running environments with different basepythons makes no sense with `tox-direct` at the moment: they would all run in the same environment where tox is installed (effectively doing the same over and over again).**

 **NOTE: the YOLO option is called YOLO for a reason in case you run this as root in your system python :).**